freckle/guides/shell-style.md

 Some alternatives:

 1. Is this part of CI/Deployment?
-Try writing it in Shake
+Try making a GitHub Action (e.g. in typescript)
 1. Is this called from something like `yarn`?
 Consider using js-specific tooling
 1. Is the process infrequent and made simpler by hard-coding some information about the local environment (paths, passwords, etc)?
 Consider just documenting the command with dummy values to be copied, edited, and run
 1. Is the process frequent, useful, and complex?
-Consider adding to FRTool or creating a standalone Haskell binary
+Consider building a standalone CLI or Haskell binary in the package where it's used

 ## Additional References